 When I schedule a review of the analysis with the client, it’s usually a working session.
 I really enjoy hearing clients share what they learned about the report’s findings, and it’s even more exciting when they implement changes to their business based on it!

 It’s a good idea to revisit strategy and tactics on a quarterly basis to stay on top of quickly shifting trends and competitor activity.
 It’s also useful to compare current findings to previous period activity.
-The overall strategy may not change much over time, but tactics can be another story!Photo credit: Duncan Hull Connect with Giuliana on Google+
+The overall strategy may not change much over time, but tactics can be another story!Photo credit: Duncan Hull

 Categories: Case studies, Communication, Digital Marketing, Social Media, Web Analytics